Disclosure: I received complimentary admission and access to the VIP Tour. Some links are affiliate links.

 I then ventured into the gift shop, which offers just about anything Coca-Cola related.
 I picked up a few souvenirs, although I could have bought a ton more.
 There were lots of great things there.

 Overall, I’d recommend a visit to the World of Coca-Cola.
 Unless you really want an insider’s view of the history, you can skip the VIP Tour – the whole museum is set up perfectly for a self-tour.
 If you are traveling to Atlanta, you can save big with these hot lodging deals at Expedia.com.
-You can purchase tickets on Viator.

 The World of Coca-Cola